 3. Spending the Most Time on High-Priority Work

-Time management can be helpful in determining what can be eliminated from your schedule.
-For example, if you’re constantly interrupted by email, phone calls, and other distractions, they can interfere with what really matters.
-You need to take extra steps to protect your time, possibly by hiring a virtual assistant.
+If you’re constantly interrupted by email, phone calls, and other distractions, they can interfere with what really matters.
+You need to take extra steps to protect your time effectively, possibly by hiring a virtual assistant.

 - Write down a list of 25 career goals you have.